kopalite/EnumFactory/README.md

 # EnumFactory

-Simple Factory Pattern, naming convention based, with 1-to-1 mapping between custom enum values and named instances.
+- Simple Factory Pattern, convention based, with 1-1 mapping between enum values and named instances.
-Variant classes being instantiated by factory can remain clean: all you need is to follow the naming convention.
+- Variant classes being instantiated by factory can remain clean: just follow the proper naming.
-Reduces boilerplate factory implementation code to one-liners.
-Improves open/closed principle, by closing off the factory DI registration code: it stays the same forever, even when new variant classes and enumeration values are added along the way.
+- Reduces boilerplate code by having factory implementation and DI registration together in one-liner.
+- Adding new variant classes and enumeration values can be done seamlessly as pure extension.
-Supports scoped, transient and singleton lifecycles for factory and variant classes.
+- Supports scoped, transient and singleton lifecycles for factory and variant classes.
-Variant classes can implement a common interface or inherit from common (abstract) class.
+- Variant classes can implement a common interface or inherit from common (abstract) class.

 # QuickStart example